anjaneyak10/YahooInvestment/README.md

   combined investment value line graph for 3 months (closing day price) Pie chart with total value by security ($ and 😖

+## How to finish the task
+- Clone this repository
+- Create a new branch with your name
+- when all the requirements are met, push the branch to github